 Make an online donation by clicking on the DONATE button above.
 There are options for a one-time or sustaining (monthly, quarterly or annual) donation.
 Your donation is tax deductible.

 What is a sustaining donation?

 A sustaining donation is a recurring donation either monthly, quarterly or annually.
-Big or small, sustaining donations are particularly beneficial in helping HFC accomplish our mission.
+Big or small, sustaining donations are particularly beneficial in helping HFC accomplish our mission long-term.